allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 ## Summary

 After reading this post you should be aware of how your dopamine mechanisms work and how to use your biological hardware in order to modulate your overall motivation.
-What I want you to remember is that most important for your motivation is maintaining a high baseline dopamine level.
-You can achieve this by several means like avoiding dopamine peaks, differentiating stimuli when you work, exposing yourself to cold water or meditation.
+What I want you to remember is that the thing most important for your motivation is maintaining a high baseline dopamine level.
+You can achieve this by several means such as avoiding dopamine peaks, differentiating stimuli when you work, exposing yourself to cold water or meditation.
 It’s also important to focus mostly (preferably only) on your intrinsic motivation to avoid the undermining effect.

 I hope provided information is going to be useful for you and help you slightly improve your professional life.
 See you